 If you’re starting fresh, you’ll choose a headless commerce platform (Shopify Plus with Hydrogen, commercetools, BigCommerce, or others), select a frontend framework (Next.js, Nuxt, Gatsby), and build your customer experience.
 The learning curve is steeper than drag-and-drop builders, but modern headless platforms provide starter templates and documentation.

 Migrating from a traditional platform is trickier.
 You’re essentially rebuilding your frontend while migrating your backend data.
-Most businesses take a phased approach—launching a headless storefront while maintaining the old system temporarily, then gradually migrating functionality.
+Most businesses take a phased approach: launching a headless storefront while keeping the old system running temporarily, then gradually migrating functionality.

 The headless ecosystem is fragmented, which is both blessing and curse.
 You have options, but options mean decisions.
-Your tech stack typically includes three layers: backend commerce platform, API management, and frontend framework.
+Your tech stack usually includes three layers: backend commerce platform, API management, and frontend framework.

 For the backend, evaluate platforms based on your business model.
 B2C retailers might choose Shopify Plus or BigCommerce.
 B2B companies often need more sophisticated pricing and catalogue management from platforms like commercetools or Elastic Path.
 Subscription businesses might prioritize billing capabilities.